 [ALL] Types of Transformer Losses and Efficiency Measurement

 There is no machine which has not any loss.
 The transformer also has some losses.
-Yes, the Transformer is a very efficient machine than other machines such as motors, generators.
-The losses in the transformer are very less.
-Here you will see all types of Transformer Losses and Efficiency Measurement
+Yes, the Transformer is a very efficient machine than other machines such as motors, and generators.
+The losses in the transformer are very low.
+Here you will see all types of Transformer Losses and Efficiency Measurements.

 Transformer Losses